 - First, buy a tripod made from better materials.
 They are lighter and stronger (and also much more expensive).
 Such example is carbon fiber.

 - Secondly, you can add additional stability with weight bags (see the part about tripod stability above).

-Another point to consider: Let’s say you buy a tripod that is a bit heavier (and a bit cheaper as well).
-And then you go on a trip and realise that you have not enjoyed it so much because you came back with a soar back.
+Another point to consider: Let’s say you buy a tripod that is a bit heavier (and a bit cheaper as well) and then you go on a trip and realize that you have not enjoyed it so much because you came back with a soar back.
 Are you going to take that tripod again with you?
 It is always better to have a lighter and a bit less sturdy tripod with you, than a very good and heavy tripod lying around at home.
 Period.

 Another solution would be (and this often happens to those who are more serious about photography) is to have two tripods: one that is light to carry around and another heavier one that you use at home or when you don’t shoot too far away from your car.

 Weight of a tripod is determined by the height of a tripod, quality of its design and quality of materials used.
 This is what I’m going to look at now.

 When thinking about the construction material of a tripod, one usually thinks of the material the tripod legs are made of (because it is the heaviest part of a tripod and contributes the most to the steadiness of a tripod), therefore when talking about materials, I will talk about the material of tripod legs.

 Tripods can be made from various materials.
 At first they were made from metal and wood, nowadays from aluminium, and introducing of some new excellent high-tech materials like carbon and basalt.

 One thing to keep in mind though is that for sturdiness of a tripod, it is not only important from what material a tripod is made of, but as well how the materials themselves were made and the construction / design of a tripod.